-- There is an immediate danger to the child's physical health or safety or the child has been the victim of neglect or sexual abuse and that continuation in the home would be contrary to the child's welfare; - There is no time, consistent with the physical health or safety of the child, for a full Adversary Hearing; and - Reasonable efforts, consistent with the circumstances and providing for the safety of the child, were made to prevent or eliminate the need for the removal of the child.
+- There is an immediate danger to the child's physical health or safety or the child has been the victim of neglect or sexual abuse and that continuation in the home would be contrary to the child's welfare: - There is no time, consistent with the physical health or safety of the child, for a full Adversary Hearing; - The child could not be adequately protected by a kick-out order of the perpetrator under Tex.
+Fam.
+Code § 262.1015 or Tex.
+Fam.
+Code § 262.1016. - The placement with a relative or designated caregiver under a Parental Child Safety Placement (PCSP) was: - Offered but refused: - Was not possible because there was no time, consistent with the physical health or safety of the child and the nature of the emergency, to conduct the caregiver evaluation; or - Would pose an immediate danger to the child; and

+Reasonable efforts, consistent with the circumstances and providing for the safety of the child, were made to prevent or eliminate the need for the removal of the child.
 Tex.
 Fam.
-Code § 262.101.
+Code § 262.101(a).